nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ## Why we did this work

 At the start of this work, multiple conversations were needed to clarify requirements and define the scope for this second iteration.
-As the "edit a claim" feature progressed, it became clear that the work was more complex than initially expected.
+As the “edit a claim” feature progressed, it became clear that the work was more complex than initially expected.
 We had to prioritise essential user needs over nice-to-haves, helping shape what to deliver now versus later in the roadmap, with the goal of releasing a valuable feature quickly.
 This iteration builds on insights from the first round of user research and the internal business decisions outlined below.

 ### Policy questions
 **Question:**